 We rarely see what we’re not looking for.
 And addiction can be the same for family members, loved ones, and even the addict themselves.
 But as with many afflictions, addiction has a set of patterns that begin to emerge as recreational use shifts to dependency.
 You may have noticed some odd changes in behavior, or a string of bad luck potentially tied to drug or alcohol use.
 You may not be being paranoid, in fact, you are more than likely seeing addiction manifest itself.
 If you are concerned that you or your loved one are addicted to drugs or alcohol, read the following warning signs and behaviors that may confirm your suspicions.
+Our alcohol rehab centers have good staff that treats you with expert care and helps you to recover fast and alos facilitate aftercare recommendations.

 Hiding ones Drinking or Using